-By participating fully in the December 15, 2005, elections, Sadr appeared to distance himself from his uprisings in 2003 and 2004, although tensions between Sadr's militia forces and international (particulary British) forces in Iraq are flaring again in 2006.
+By participating fully in the December 15, 2005, elections, Sadr appeared to distance himself from his uprisings in 2003 and 2004, although tensions between Sadr's militia forces and international (particulary British) forces in Iraq - as well as against rival Shiite factions and Iraqi security forces - are flaring again in 2006.
 During 2003-2004, he used Friday prayer sermons in Kufa (near Najaf) to agitate for a U.S. withdrawal, and he did not join any Iraqi governments.
-In the January 30, 2005, elections, Sadr started moving into the political process by permitting some of his supporters to join the UIA slate.
 Pro-Sadr candidates also won pluralities in several southern Iraqi provincial council elections and hold 6 seats on Basra's 41-seat provincial council.

 Smaller Shiite Factions.
 One other Shiite grouping, called Fadilah (Virtue), holds about 15 seats in the 2006-2010 parliament as part of the UIA coalition.
-Loyal to Ayatollah Mohammad Yacoubi, it is a splinter group of Moqtada al-Sadr's faction and is perceived as somewhat anti-U.S. It also holds seats on several provincial councils in the Shiite provinces and controls the protection force (Facilities

-Protection Service) for the oil installations in Basra.
-This has made Fadilah a major force in that city, helping it, with Sadr's help, to try to wrest control of the provincial government there.
+Loyal to Ayatollah Mohammad Yacoubi, it is a splinter group of Moqtada al-Sadr's faction and is perceived as somewhat anti-U.S. It also holds seats on several provincial councils in the Shiite provinces and controls the protection force (Facilities Protection Service) for the oil installations in Basra.
+The governor of Basra is a Fadilah member.
+This has made the party a major force in that city, helping it, with Sadr's help, to try to dominate the provincial government there.

 Other Shiite parties operating in southern Iraq include fighters who challenged Saddam Hussein's forces in the southern marsh areas, around the town of Amara, north of Basra.
-One goes by the name Hizbollah-Iraq and is headed by guerrilla leader Abdul Karim Muhammadawi, who was on the IGC.
-Hizbollah-Iraq apparently plays a major role in policing Amara and environs.
+One goes by the name Hezbollah-Iraq and is headed by guerrilla leader Abdul Karim Muhammadawi, who was on the IGC.
+Hezbollah-Iraq apparently plays a major role in policing the relatively peaceful Amara (Maysan province).
 Another pro-Iranian grouping that wields a militia is called Thar Allah (Vengeance of God).
 A smaller Shiite Islamist organization, the Islamic Amal (Action) Organization, is headed by Ayatollah Mohammed Taqi Modarassi, a moderate cleric.
 Its power base is in Karbala, and it conducted attacks there against regime organs in the 1980s.
 Modarassi's brother, Abd al-Hadi, headed the Islamic Front for the Liberation of Bahrain, which stirred Shiite unrest against Bahrain's regime in the 1980s and 1990s.
 Islamic Amal won two seats in the January 30 election and has a member in the new cabinet (Minister of Civil Society Affairs).